o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/cpp-api.md

 ## Using the AWSMetricsNotificationBus

-You can define custom EBus handlers for capturing notifications in C++.
+Use standard EBus notification handlers for capturing OnSendMetricsSuccess and OnSendMetricsFailure notifications in C++.

-TODO: Add example of OnSendMetricsSuccess and OnSendMetricsFailure.
+## C++ API Reference

 For a complete reference to the AWS Metrics C++ API, see the O3DE C++ API Reference Guide.